OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 Retrieving a single secret requires:

-- The path to the secret,
+- The path to the secret
-- An authentication token with permission to access the secret.
+- An authentication token with permission to access the secret
-- _Optionally_, a list of field names to retrieve.
+- _Optionally_, a list of field names to retrieve

 This step template offers advanced features: